coldrye-archive/ypo-specification/docs/variation.md

 The default variation must immediately follow the translation id.

 Optionally, one can define a context for either of the available variations.
-Again, optionally, one can define a pluralization option for either of the available variations.
+Again, optionally, one can define a pluralization directive for either of the available variations.

 Apart from that, a variation consists of one or multiple lines of text, which